Our pets are not just animals they are family members. They give us love, company, and many wonderful memories.

-However, when a rabbit is in a lot of pain or is very scared, they may start squeaking, whimpering, grunting, and/or whining.
+However, when a rabbit is in a lot of pain or is very scared, it may start squeaking, whimpering, grunting, and/or whining.

-If your rabbit seems unable to control their vocalizing, coupled with other signs from this list a visit to the vets is warranted.
+If your rabbit seems unable to control its vocalizing, coupled with other signs from this list a visit to the vets is warranted.